elenabazb/PatchSeq_ION_PC_DE/data/README.md

 # Input data

-The data repository is currently under preparation.

 The sequencing count matrices and cell metadata are maintained separately from this analysis repository.

-The files are available from:

-- Data repository: [repository link]
-- Release/version: [version or DOI]
+Datasets have been deposited in ArrayExpress under accession E-MTAB-17525.
+The dataset is currently private and will be made publicly available upon publication of the associated study.

 ## Required files